Ahmadshata/Infrastructure/README.md

 - You need another one for the Jenkins agent SSH credentials in our case set the name to ahmad and the password to 123456 and set its ID to "jenkins"
 - You also need a credential of type "Secret file" to upload the Kubeconfig file from your agent after you connect to the cluser.
 - Jenkins will validate and store the credentials for future use.

+  Once you completed the preceding steps now it is time to spin up your first application using Jenkins pipeline.
+  Check out the App repository here https://github.com/Ahmadshata/App